 Do you like any other photo-editing apps?
 Are there apps that should be added to this list?
 Share your thoughts in the comments below!

 That depends on your needs.
-In my experience, it is useful to have different apps for different tasks.
+In our experience, it is useful to have different apps for different tasks.

 If you don’t like editing on your phone, you need to use an app that allows you to easily transfer pictures between your phone and your computer.
 You can use Lightroom for this (with an Adobe subscription).
 Another choice is to use a cloud service such as Dropbox.

-I don’t think there’s one app that tops all the others; I think it’s about which one is best for you.
+We’re big fans of Snapseed and Lightroom Mobile.
+That said, there isn’t one app that tops all the others; it’s about which one is best for you.
 That will depend on your phone, your budget, and your editing needs – plus your personal preference.